bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interaction/er20interaction.md

 #### 2.6 Transfer
 We will transfer EduCoin from one account to a second account.

-**2.6.1** Go to the "ACCOUNT" section in the sidebar, click on the displayed address, that should open a dropdown.
+**2.6.1** Go to the "ACCOUNT" section in the sidebar and click on the displayed address.
+This should open a dropdown.
 Select the second address displayed and copy its address (account 2).

 **2.6.2** Open the dropdown and select the first account again (account 1), because this is the account that we want to use to make the transfer.